-The Emergency Management Plan is available in Administration and the Watch Commander's office.
+The Emergency Management Plan is available on the University Emergency Management webpage.
 All supervisors should familiarize themselves with the Emergency Management Plan.
-The Administration supervisor should ensure that department personnel are familiar with the roles police personnel will play when the plan is implemented.
+The Chief of Police or designeeshould ensure that department personnel are familiar with the roles police personnel will play when the plan is implemented.